top of page

 We are told that Simeon is a righteous and devout man, and that he was guided by the Spirit.
 We are told that Anna never left the temple but for many years worshipped there with fasting and prayer, night and day.
 When the baby Jesus was brought into the temple, Simeon could see the salvation of God and Anna could see the redemption of Jerusalem because they had been preparing for this moment for their whole lives.

-It’s a bit like all those athletes competing this week at the Olympics.
+It’s a bit like when you watch athletes competing at the highest level.
 When we see a figure skater leap and turn in the air or a skier race down the mountain at breath-taking speed, it’s not just a fluke that they can do those things.
 No, we know that the reason they can do it is because they’ve been training for it their whole lives.
 Excellence in athletics takes discipline and practice.

 So does the spiritual life.
 The spiritual life is a journey which takes intentional and regular practice.
 Prayer.
 Reflection.
 Meditation on scripture.
 Silence.
 Community.
 Service.
 Learning to See.

 What does it mean to you to live a spiritual life?
 What are your spiritual practices?
-Take a moment and think about that, or talk about it with the person beside you.
+Take a moment and think about that.

 On any journey, it helps to have guides along the way.
 One of my guides is Henri Nouwen, whom I just quoted.
 He writes about the spiritual life as a series of movements that are enabled by the discipline of spiritual practices.
 One of the movements that Nouwen talks about is the seeing practiced by Simeon and Anna.
 Nouwen uses the metaphor of looking through a window.
 At first, the window is opaque, but gradually it becomes more and more transparent.
 We move from opaqueness to transparency.
 “The spiritual life,” writes Nouwen, “is an abundant life which transforms all moments of time into windows through which the invisible becomes visible.”

-And so when Simeon and Anna look upon the baby Jesus in the temple, they see what others don’t.
+Simeon and Anna can serve as models for us.
+When they look upon the baby Jesus in the temple, they see what others don’t.
 They see the very presence of God in that tiny human form.
-They see a God who cares about them preparing their salvation and redemption right in front of their very eyes.
+They see a God who cares about them preparing their salvation and redemption right before their very eyes.
 They see a God making ready to bring good news not just to their own people of Israel but to all the nations of the earth.
 They see God making good on his promises.
 They see God’s glory in that tiny child – the power and presence of God in our world, a God who is active in our midst, a God wants the best for us and a God who longs to bring us peace.
 They see a greater reality than they themselves can ever fully know.

 Sometimes I wish I could see like that.
 Sometimes, I get glimpses.